fastify/avvio/README.md

 ### await app.after() | app.after() => Promise

-Calling after with no function argument loads any plugins previously registered via `use` and returns a promise which resolves when all plugins registered so far have loaded.
+Calling after with no function argument loads any plugins previously registered via `use` and returns a promise, which resolves when all plugins registered so far have loaded.

 ```js
 async function main () {